Procurement touches every area of your organization.

 However, using your procurement department strategically will require some investment and focus.
 The ideas below will help you get ahead of your closest competitors by unleashing your organization’s secret weapon – an amazing procurement department.

 Procurement departments often get a bad reputation as only being concerned with bottom line and sourcing materials at the lowest price possible.

 However, cost isn’t always the most important factor when it comes to selecting the best vendor to give you the materials you need.

 Service is becoming increasingly important, and in some instances is dethroning cost as the final factor in supplier selection.

 As a result, smart companies are finding a way to evaluate customer service, as a key component of vendor selection.
-No longer are they willing to accept sketchy service in favor of bargain basement prices.
+No longer are they willing to accept sketchy service in favour of bargain basement prices.